ITfoxtec/FoxIDs/docs/down-party-oidc.md

 ## Scopes
 The scopes can be configured in the client configuration tab.
 It is possible to define a set of claims which should be issued for at scope as voluntary claims.

+> Change the claims the down-party pass on with [claim transforms](claim-transform.md).

 A set of default scopes is added to the client configuration, which subsequently can be changed or deleted.